fsvreddit/automodmail/redditWiki.md

         is_banned: false
     reply: "Thank you for accepting our rules.
 You will now be made an approved contributor to {{subreddit}}.
     approve_user: true
     archive: true
     ---

+### Auto-archiving "You are an approved user" notifications

+    ---
+    subject (full-exact): "you are an approved user" body (starts-with): "you have been added as an approved user to"
+    is_reply: false
+    author:
+        is_moderator: true
+    archive: true
+    ---